Shakermixer/XL2RVN/README.md

 ### Rationale

 I am big fan of the Xen Crypto Eco and Ravencoin was the first i mined on a RTX 2070 in 2022!
 Somehow i had this crazy idea of Xen and it's derivativs on the Ravencoin blockchain.
-The principles incorporated in XEN & RVN desrve to b promoted in Crypto!
+The principles incorporated in XEN & RVN deserve to be promoted in Crypto!
 That is what i think.

 ### High Level Perspective (Definitions, Entities & Terminology):

 #### Ethereum

 smart contract platform on a L1 blockchain which shifted recently from PoW to PoS with underlying token called Ether.

-The EVM represents a shared state machine that consumes opcodes.
+The underlying EVM represents a shared state machine that consumes opcodes, which can be compiled from Solidity or Vyper.

-Several forks of the implementation exist aside from th official one:
+##### Geth

+Official Golang execution layer implementation of the Ethereum protocol.

 https://github.com/ethereum/go-ethereum

+Several forks exist aside from the official one, like:

 https://github.com/OffchainLabs/go-ethereum